bubbur86/VSDS-LDESClient-NifiProcessor/ldes-client-wrappers/ldes-client-wrappers-nifi/README.md

 # NiFi Processor for LDES Components

-This repository contains the Nifi processor (LdesClientFragmentProcessor) that wraps the LDES client.
+This repository contains the Nifi processor (LdesClient) that wraps the LDES client.

 ## Build the Processors